lammps/lammps/doc/src/Fortran.rst

 Once a LAMMPS instance is created, it is possible to "drive" the LAMMPS simulation by telling LAMMPS to read commands from a file or to pass individual or multiple commands from strings or lists of strings.
-This is done similarly to how it is implemented in the `C-library
-<pg_lib_execute>` interface.
-Before handing off the calls to the
-C-library interface, the corresponding Fortran versions of the calls (:f:func:`file`, :f:func:`command`, :f:func:`commands_list`, and :f:func:`commands_string`) have to make a copy of the strings passed as
+This is done similarly to how it is implemented in the :doc:`C-library interface <Library_execute>`.
+Before handing off the calls to the C-library interface, the corresponding Fortran versions of the calls (:f:func:`file`, :f:func:`command`, :f:func:`commands_list`, and :f:func:`commands_string`) have to make a copy of the strings passed as